Drivers in Mexico enjoy an extensive infrastructure of roads and intercity highways.

 Beware of the Animals! – Another important consideration when driving, especially at night, is the presence of cattle and animals wandering into the roads.
 Many roads in Mexico do not have fences fitted either side of them where they cross ranches, farms or areas where animals are allowed to graze.
 It’s not uncommon for cows, sheep, chickens, dogs and other animals to wander aimlessly into the middle of the road, regardless of what may be traveling towards them!
 Not only does this present a danger to your own vehicle (if it’s a rental car, you may have to pay excess charges for any damage – see Car Rental, above) the event could be a catalyst for a bigger accident involving several cars.

 If you rented a car, your car rental company should have breakdown recovery services in place—check with them to find out what the procedure is before you start your journey.

 On the interstate highways, “Angeles Verdes” (Green Angels) patrol the roads, looking for broken down vehicles, and helping out with minor repairs and, surprisingly frequently, selling fuel.
 They ride green trucks; sometimes it’s a tow truck, and will provide free help, although they will charge for fuel if you need it, as well as any car parts.
 They’ll tow you to the nearest town if your car is in need.
 It’s appropriate to Tip the mechanic if they help you out.

 Dealing with Breakdowns

 If you are driving in a rented car, or your own private car, dealing with a breakdown in Mexico will depend where you are and what cover you have in place to help you.

-If you are in a large town or city, someone may come to your aid to help you move the car to the edge of the road; many Mexicans are amenable and helpful when they see someone who has broken down.
+If you are in a large town or city, someone may come to your aid to help you move the car to the edge of the road while you wait for breakdown assistance.